Jerrythafast/strnaming/README.md

 Release Notes
 -------------
+### Version 1.1.1 (19 July 2021)
+* Fixed an issue with CE allele numbering that occurred for reporting ranges that halfway into a structure with a hardcoded reference length adjustment.
+* Updated table of hardcoded reference length adjustments to include more loci.

 ### Version 1.1.0 (15 July 2021)
 Naming of some loci has been updated as a result of bug fixes and improvements to the algorithm.
 Scoring criteria have been updated to minimize unintended